Étienne Chouard: Antisemitism

 In 2011, Étienne Chouard declared that Rothschild, "the discreet master of bankers", would "objectively have a powerful personal interest in anti-Semitism being virulent, almost everywhere in the world", adding: "This need for anti-Semitism -like-armor-anti-criticism could explain (but then, if it is true, what cynicism!) the mountains of money put at the service of the policy (objectively detestable) of Israel.
 Conspiracy Watch calls these remarks "the most banal anti-Semitic rhetoric".

-In April 2019, he declared on Sud Radio, in a debate with Elisabeth Lévy: “You find that the freedom not to love a religion is very important.
-But when Bernard-Henri Lévy calls me an anti-Semite – even if I was an anti-Semite, which of course I am not… But even if I was an anti-Semite, I should have the right to be an anti-Semite.
-In the same way that I should have the right to be Islamophobic, or Christianophobic...”
-He goes on to affirm that “nobody has any hatred of the Jews”, evoking in support that it has “been 35 years”. that he is a teacher and that he has not seen any “hatred of Jews”.
-France-Soir reacts by emphasizing that "after two years of decline, anti-Semitic acts in France have risen very sharply (+69%) in the first nine months of 2018".
+In April 2019, he declared on Sud Radio, in a debate with Elisabeth Lévy: "You find that the freedom not to love a religion is very important.
+But when Bernard-Henri Lévy calls me an anti-Semite – even if I was an anti-Semite, which of course I am not....
+But even if I was an anti-Semite, I should have the right to be an anti-Semite.
+In the same way that I should have the right to be Islamophobic, or Christianophobic."
+He went on to affirm that "nobody has any hatred of the Jews", evoking in support that it has "been 35 years", that he is a teacher and that he has not seen any "hatred of Jews".
+France-Soir reacted by emphasizing that "after two years of decline, anti-Semitic acts in France have risen very sharply (+69%) in the first nine months of 2018".

-Asked in June 2019 on Le Média about the existence of the gas chambers during the Second World War, he replied that "it's not [his] subject", that he "knows nothing about it" and has “never read anything about it”.
+Asked in June 2019 on Le Média about the existence of the gas chambers during the Second World War, he replied that "it's not [his] subject", that he "knows nothing about it" and has "never read anything about it".
 These remarks triggered accusations of Holocaust denial against him and the cessation of his weekly program on Sud Radio.
 The Union of Jewish Students of France (UEJF) and the LICRA announced their intention to file a complaint.
 Faced with the controversy, he said he "regrets" his remarks, admits having "said a huge bullshit", affirming "not to be a Holocaust denier, and not to be anti-Semitic", and ensuring that "the gas chambers are an absolute horror".
 In L'Humanité, Olivier Morin considers that "even after having retracted his remarks, Chouard and his remarks contribute to minimizing the horror of the Nazi camps": presenting him as "accustomed to confusionist theses and holder of many names of notorious Holocaust deniers in his address book", he points out that "a denial never succeeds in counterbalancing the information to which it refers.
 All the more so if it appears on another medium, even more confidential, as is the case here”.